SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/4-Interpreter/theInterpreter.md

 Thus, the Pharo interpreter implements the entire semantics of Pharo: all bytecodes and primitives.
 This makes it a good target to study and understand how Pharo works.

-This chapter visits the interpreter from a high-level point of view, explaining along the way some basics of how interpreters work.
+This chapter visits the interpreter from a high-level point of view, using code excerpts and explaining along the way some basics of how interpreters work.
 This includes how the interpreter manages its execution state and the call stack, how it dispatches instructions, some illustrative instructions and some of its platform independent optimizations: instruction lookahead and static type predictions.
 The chapter on Slang VM generation presents machine dependent optimizations such as interpreter threading and autolocalization.